ros2/design/articles/130_ros_time.md

 Any change in the time abstraction must be communicated to the other nodes in the graph, but will be subject to normal network communication latency.
 This inaccuracy is proportional to the latency of communications and also proportional to the increase in the real time factor.
 If very accurate timestamping is required when using the time abstraction, it can be achieved by slowing down the real time factor such that the communication latency is comparatively small.
-Of course we recommend using synchronized system clock sources for live work on nodes spread across multiple devices.
+We recommend using synchronized system clock sources for live work on nodes spread across multiple devices.

 The final challenge is that the time abstraction must be able to jump backwards in time, a feature that is useful for log file playback.
 This behavior is similar to a system clock after a negative date change, and requires developers using the time abstraction to make sure their algorithm can deal with the discontinuity.